Shopify/remote-dom/packages/polyfill/README.md

 Extensions are installed after the base window and its initial document have been constructed, so their hooks do not observe the document’s bootstrap.

-For low-level integrations, hooks can also be assigned directly through the exported `HOOKS` symbol.
-Extension hooks run first, followed by the hook assigned through `window[HOOKS]`:
+Assigning hooks directly through the exported `HOOKS` symbol is the legacy integration API.
+New integrations should use extensions instead.
+Extension hooks run first, followed by the legacy hook assigned through `window[HOOKS]`:

 ```ts
 import {HOOKS} from '@remote-dom/polyfill';